Low-degree lower bounds via almost orthonormal bases: Setting

 \subsection{Complex Testing}

 Fix $\epsilon\in (0,1)$.
-For all our six models, we define an alteration \begin{itemize} \item[1] {\bf Alteration of HS}.
-First sample $(\Theta_{z_iz_j})$ from (HS-I) (resp.
-(HS-P)).
+For all our six models, we define an alteration \begin{itemize} \item[1] {\bf Alteration of \HidSub.} First sample $(\Theta_{z_iz_j})$ from \HidSubI\ (resp. \HidSubP).
 For all $i$ such that $z_i\leq k$, we set the $i$-th row and $i$-th column of $(\Theta_{z_iz_j})$ to zero with probability $\epsilon$.
-In plain words, under the alteration of (HS-I), the size of the hidden subclique is distributed as $Bin(n,k(1-\epsilon)/n)$ instead of $Bin(n,k/n)$, whereas under the alteration of (HS-P), its size is distributed as $Bin(k,(1-\epsilon))$ instead of being equal to $k$. \item[2] {\bf Alteration of SBM.} First sample $(\Theta_{z_iz_j})$ from (SBM-I) (resp.
-(SBM-P)) and sample uniformly a group $\hat{l}\in [n/k]$.
-Then, for all $i$ such that $z_i\in [(\hat{l}-1)n/k+ 1;(\hat{l}-1)n/k]$, we set the $i$-th row and $i$-th column of $(\Theta_{z_iz_j})$ to zero with probability $\epsilon$.
-In this alteration, we decrease the size of one of the $K=n/k$ groups of the SBM and we create a new group of size $\epsilon n/k$ (in expectation) whose probability of connection is always equal to $q$. \item[3] {\bf Alteration of TS.} First sample $(\Theta_{z_iz_j})$ from (TS-I) (resp.
-(TS-P)) and sample uniformly a position $\hat{l}\in [n]$.
+In plain words, under the alteration of \HidSubI, the size of the hidden subclique is distributed as $Bin(n,k(1-\epsilon)/n)$ instead of $Bin(n,k/n)$, whereas under the alteration of \HidSubP, its size is distributed as $Bin(k,(1-\epsilon))$ instead of being equal to $k$. \item[2] {\bf Alteration of \StoBlo.} First sample $(\Theta_{z_iz_j})$ from \StoBloI\ (resp. \StoBloP) and sample uniformly a group $\hat{l}\in [n/k]$.
+Then, for all $i$ such that $z_i\in [(\hat{l}-1)n/k;(\hat{l}-1)n/k + 1]$, we set the $i$-th row and $i$-th column of $(\Theta_{z_iz_j})$ to zero with probability $\epsilon$.
+In this alteration, we decrease the size of one of the $K=n/k$ groups of the SBM and we create a new group of size $\epsilon n/k$ (in expectation) whose probability of connection is always equal to $q$. \item[3] {\bf Alteration of \ToeSer.} First sample $(\Theta_{z_iz_j})$ from \ToeSerI\ (resp. \ToeSerP) and sample uniformly a position $\hat{l}\in [n]$.
 Then, for all $i$ such that $z_i\in [\hat{l}-k/2;\hat{l}+k/2]$, we set the $i$-th row and $i$-th column of $(\Theta_{z_iz_j})$ to zero with probability $\epsilon$.
-In the alteration of (TS-P), this amounts to erase some of the entries of the T\oe plitz matrix. \end{itemize} We have defined these alterations as illustrative and unified examples of complex testing problems.
-We could adapt the methodology to other structural tests (e.g. number of groups in the SBM), as the main difficulty in establishing the LD lower bounds, is to introduce a near orthogonal basis and establish its near orthogonality.
+In the alteration of \ToeSerP, this amounts to erase some of the entries of the T\oe plitz matrix. \end{itemize} We have defined these alterations as illustrative and unified examples of complex testing problems.
+We could adapt the methodology to other structural tests (e.g. number of groups in the SBM), as the main difficulty in establishing the LD lower bounds is to introduce a candidate basis and establish its almost orthonormality.

 Henceforth, we write $\mathbb{P}_{H_1}$ and $\mathbb{E}_{H_1}$ for the probability and expectation in the altered model.
 For each of the models, we consider the testing problem

 In the low-degree framework~\cite{hopkins2018statistical,KuniskyWeinBandeira,SurveyWein2025}, the difficulty of the testing problem is characterized by